Jman420/plotplayer/README.md

 * J - Javascript video

 A save file dialog will appear to prompt you for the name of the file to save.
-(Note : allow a few seconds for the dialog to load on the first save)
+(Note : allow a few seconds for the dialog to load)

 # Matplotlib Interactive Navigation Controls
 See https://matplotlib.org/users/navigation_toolbar.html for details including Matplotlib keyboard